shubh-2601s/PG-Listing-Portal/README.md

 This is a PG (Paying Guest) Listing Portal built using React.js.
 It allows users to register, create a profile, and browse available PG listings with filtering options.
 The project incorporates user authentication, dark/light mode toggle, and profile management features.

 # Features
-User Authentication: Allows users to log in with a username and password.
+**User Authentication**: Allows users to log in with a username and password.
 If the login is successful, the user session is stored locally.
 (username : user , password: password for direct login)

-# Profile Creation:
-Users can create and update their profiles.
+**Profile Creation**: Users can create and update their profiles.
 This step only needs to be completed once, as the profile data is saved in localStorage.

 # PG Listings:
 Displays a list of PG accommodations that users can filter by rent, location, and availability.